Test-Time Adaptation of Vision-Language Models for Open-Vocabulary Semantic Segmentation: Introduction

 We outline our key contributions as follows: \begin{itemize}[itemsep=0em,leftmargin=2em] \item \textbf{Plug-and-Play TTA Framework for OVSS:} We introduce MLMP, which is, to the best of our knowledge, the first fully test-time adaptation method that could be easily applied to any OVSS backbone. \item \textbf{Adaptive Multi-Level Fusion:} MLMP integrates features from intermediate vision-encoder layers to capture complementary, shift-resilient cues.
-To further enhance robustness, we propose an uncertainty-aware strategy that re-weights features from individual layers based on their prediction entropy. \item \textbf{Multi-Prompt Local-Global Test Time Optimization:} MLMP turns prompt sensitivity into signal by directly minimizing entropy across different text prompt templates at both the global CLS token and local pixel-wise levels.
-This optimization naturally complements our mutli-layer feature fusion by enforcing consistency across linguistic perspectives and feature depths. \item \textbf{Comprehensive OVSS TTA Benchmark Suite:} We curate a rigorous evaluation protocol spanning seven mainstream segmentation datasets and 15 common corruptions, \textbf{with a total of 82 distinct test scenarios}, establishing a standardized and comprehensive testbed for future TTA research in open-vocabulary segmentation.
+To further enhance robustness, we propose an uncertainty-aware strategy that re-weights features from individual layers based on their prediction entropy. \item \textbf{Multi-Prompt Local-Global Test-Time Optimization:} MLMP turns prompt sensitivity into signal by directly minimizing entropy across different text prompt templates at both the global CLS token and local pixel-wise levels.
+This optimization naturally complements our multi-level feature fusion by enforcing consistency across linguistic perspectives and feature depths. \item \textbf{Comprehensive OVSS TTA Benchmark Suite:} We curate a rigorous evaluation protocol spanning nine mainstream segmentation datasets and 15 common synthetic corruptions, and additional real and rendered domain shifts, \textbf{with a total of 87 distinct test scenarios}, establishing a standardized and comprehensive testbed for future TTA research in open-vocabulary segmentation.
 Our experiments on this suite demonstrate that MLMP consistently delivers significant gains over baselines across all scenarios. \end{itemize}